dtbkhanh/dtbkhanh.github.io/_posts/2025-04-21-mobile-app-marketing-conversion-analysis.md

 Analysis by conversion distribution and Max MRR.
 <img src="/assets/images/Screenshot_Mobile App_03b.png" alt="Marketing Performance Dashboard Screenshot" width="800"/>

-> ⚠️ To ensure data accuracy for the campaign analysis, a data cleaning step was performed.
+> ⚠️ To ensure data accuracy for the campaign analysis, we'll need to perform a data cleaning step.
 The original `campaign` column presented inconsistencies in naming, which were resolved by grouping similar entries into these standardized categories:

 - `sea` → Search Engine Advertising
 - `ugc` → User Generated Content